mozman/ezdxf/docs/source/dxfobjects/dictionary.rst

 .. warning::

     Do not instantiate object classes by yourself - always use the provided factory functions!

 .. class:: Dictionary

     .. attribute:: dxf.hard_owned

         If set to ``1``, indicates that elements of the dictionary are to be treated as hard-owned.

-    .. attribute:: dxf cloning
+    .. attribute:: dxf.cloning

         Duplicate record cloning flag (determines how to merge duplicate entries, ignored by `ezdxf`):

         === ==================
         0   not applicable